Multi-channel Immersive Video Installation

 Director: Sarasa Kikuchi

 At its core, 13 Hours Ahead asks what it means to care for someone you cannot reach.
-The project reframes migration not as a solitary journey but as a generational condition that reverberates across families and decades.
-It foregrounds the often-erased perspective of those left behind - parents who wait, who age in silence, who sustain bonds through calls and gestures that bridge oceans but cannot erase them.
-It also speaks to the adult children navigating impossible choices: sacrificing ambitions to return home or enduring the guilt of absence.
+The project reframes migration not as a solitary journey but as a transgenerational condition.
+It foregrounds the often-erased perspective of those left behind - parents who wait in silence, growing old, who sustain bonds through phone calls and gestures, yet cannot erase the distance.
+It also speaks to the adult children navigating impossible choices between sacrificing ambitions to return home or enduring the guilt of absence.

 Back to Top